Ruach/ruach.github.io/_posts/2020-xx-xx-decoder-to-macroop.markdown

 adds register index on the environmental class itself temporarily.
 At most, it can stores two register indicies for one macroop, which can be retrieved by reg and regm field respectively.
-Then when the stored register indicies are used?

 ###finally generate the macroop function